 Should it become necessary to amend access to materials in the repository, please contact email@example.com.

-ASU Library requests that users of ASU Digital Repository materials include attribution as a matter of good scholarly practice.
+ASU Library requests that KEEP Digital Repository materials include attribution as a matter of good scholarly practice.

-Materials deposited in the ASU Digital Repository should be:
+Materials deposited in the KEEP Digital Repository should be:

 Out of Scope

 - materials that are permanently restricted

 - collections licensed on a short-term basis

 - materials that contain protected information

 - materials in a nonstandard format that prevent technical deposit

 ASU Library strives to ensure the long-term integrity and accessibility of its digital assets.
 ASU Library reserves the right to deaccession or change access rights for legal or ethical reasons, and to comply with copyright, privacy or access responsibilities.